GiawagiiguuNya/ChenBin.github.io/_posts/2021-11-22-Self-Learning Transformations for Improving Gaze and Head Redirection.md

-# Self-Learning Transformations for Improving Gaze and Head Redirection

 provide us a new way to build a feature extraction based on GAN.

 compared to the method used in the  *Few-shot adaptive gaze recognition*, this method can deal with unrelated factor based on using Innovative label vector.